omatamix/laravel-friendships/docs/installation.md

 To install Laravel Friendships you need to make sure you have at least PHP version `7.1.3` and at least Laravel Framework `5.8.x` or above.

-1. Install this package through composer.
+1. Install this package through composer. <br />
 ```sh
 composer require demency/laravel-friendships
 ```

-2. Autoload the service provider in your app configuration.
+2. Autoload the service provider in your app configuration. <br />
 ```php
 return [
     'providers' => [